stg-tud/MUBench/README.md

 3. Run `scripts/verify.py` to check correct setup.
 4. Run the script of your choice (see file header for documentation).

-## MUBenchmark
+## MUBench benchmark

-The MUBenchmark is a benchmark for usage model miners and misuse detectors
+The MUBench benchmark is a benchmark for usage model miners and misuse detectors
 Note: MUBenchmark relies on relative paths.
 You may move the complete MUBench folder anywhere, but removing parts of its content might make the benchmark unusable.

 ###### Setup
 1. Follow the instructions in the section Run Scripts to install PyYAML
 2. Install git , svn, and java
-   (Note: MUBenchmark was only tested with the following versions:
-          java version 1.8.0_66, git version 2.6.0, svn version 1.9.3)
+   (Note: MUBenchmark was only tested with the following versions: java version 1.8.0_66, git version 2.6.0, svn version 1.9.3)
 3. Run `benchmark/mubenchmark.py check` to check correct setup

 ###### Run the Benchmark
-MUBenchmark consists of several subprocesses.
+The benchmark consists of several subprocesses.
 To see a list of available subprocesses, you may use `benchmark/mubenchmark.py -h`.
 For more detail about how to use a specific subprocess, you may use `benchmark/mubenchmark.py <subprocess> -h`.

-The following subprocesses are available:
-* `check`
-usage: `MUBenchmark check [-h]`
-example: `py benchmark/mubenchmark.py check`
-This subprocess can be used to validate if all prerequisites to run the benchmark are met.

-* `checkout`
-usage: `MUBenchmark checkout [-h]`
-example: `py benchmark/mubenchmark.py checkout`
-This subprocess can be used to pre-load all projects used by the benchmark.
-The projects will be loaded into the `MUBenchmark-checkouts` folder.
-This is not configurable to keep MUBenchmark self-contained.

-* `mine`
-usage: `MUBenchmark mine [-h]`
-example: `py benchmark/mubenchmark.py mine`
-This subprocess is not yet implemented.

-* `eval`
-usage: `MUBenchmark eval [-h] [--only X [X ...]] [--ignore Y [Y ...]] [--timeout s] detector`
-example: `py benchmark/mubenchmark.py eval dummy-detector --only aclang acmath adempiere --ignore acmath.998-2 --timeout 600`
-This subprocess expects an identifier for the detector to run.
-Use `py benchmark/mubenchmark.py eval -h` to see all runnable detectors.
-Note that this also expects the detector to run on complete projects, hence it needs to generate its own usage models.
-This will probably be changed in the future to have a clean split between mine and eval.
-This subprocess will implicitly load all projects into the `MUBenchmark-checkouts` folder.
-Optional arguments:
-`--only X [X ...]`	allows you to run the detector only on all MUBench data files (see [`data`](https://github.com/stg-tud/MUBench/tree/master/data)) which contain any one of the given strings
-`--ignore Y [Y ...]`	will let the benchmark ignore all MUBench data files (see [`data`](https://github.com/stg-tud/MUBench/tree/master/data)) which contain any one of the given strings
-`--timeout s`			will set a timeout (in seconds) for the misuse detector; cases where a timeout occurred will be ignored in the evaluation

 ## Contribute